HSG-AIML-Teaching/ML2022-Lab/README.md

 ## Questions?

 Please use the Canvas forum for course related questions.
-For external enquiries, emergencies, or personal matters that you don't - wish to put in a private post, you can email us via: `aiml-teaching ( dot ) ics ( at ) unisg ( dot ) ch`.
+For external enquiries, emergencies, or personal matters that you don't - wish to put in a private post, you can email us via: `aiml (minus) teaching ( dot ) ics ( at ) unisg ( dot ) ch`.